Randhum/TimeClock/docs/USER_GUIDE.md

 - **Scan once:** The system debounces rapid scans, but it's best to scan once and wait for confirmation
 - **Check your status:** After scanning, verify the greeting message shows the correct action (IN/OUT)
-- **Use the 5-second window:** If you notice an error immediately after clocking, use the quick action buttons
+- **Use the action buttons:** If you notice an error after clocking, use the action buttons to quickly edit your sessions
 - **Regular checks:** Periodically review your time entries to catch any issues early

 ### For Administrators